SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/page-views.md

             levels: ["main"]
         )
     }

+    var isTrackedAutomatically: Bool {
+        true
     }
+}
 ```

-Page views will be automatically recorded for `PageViewTracking`-conforming view controllers without any additional work.
+With automatic tracking enabled page views will be recorded for `PageViewTracking`-conforming view controllers without any additional work.
 Note that this process occurs when a view controller `viewDidAppear(_:)` method is called.

 > Tip: If your view controller lacks the required data when its associated view appears you can disable automatic tracking and manually trigger a page view later using ``UIKit/UIViewController/trackPageView()``.